jeffgbutler/csharp-payment-calculator/README.md

 Use the following page to simulate traffic: https://jeffgbutler.github.io/payment-calculator-client/

-## Building an Image with Cloud Native Buildpacks
+# Build and Run an Image with Cloud Native Buildpacks

-**Important:** .Net builds are not curtrently supported on Macs with Apple Silicon
+**Important:** .Net builds are not currently supported on Macs with Apple Silicon!

+## Pre-requisites

-Pre-requisite - Docker must be installed!
+Docker must be installed!

 Install the pack CLI: